US: Biden administration sets January vaccine deadline for big companies | DW | 04.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Tens of millions of working Americans will need to be vaccinated or tested weekly by early January under new government rules.
-Companies which fail to comply could be fined thousands of dollars.
+Tens of millions of working Americans will need to be vaccinated or tested weekly for COVID-19 by early January under new government rules.
+Companies that fail to comply could be fined thousands of dollars.

 The rule applies to staff at companies with more than 100 employees.
 The mandate will also target health care workers and those employed at federal contractors.

-The mandate is expected to impact around 84 million workers across the country.
+The mandate is expected to affect around 84 million workers across the country.
 Another 17 million workers who are employed at nursing homes and hospitals receiving federal funds will also be affected.

 It's unclear how OSHA will enforce the mandate.
 Companies could be hit with a nearly $14,000 (€12,105) fine per violation.

-The rules were first announced by President Joe Biden in September.
-The Biden administration is hoping to boost vaccination rates after the delta variant of the coronavirus surged in the US this summer.
+The new rules were first announced by President Joe Biden in September.
+The Biden administration is hoping to boost vaccination rates after the delta variant of the coronavirus surged across the United States this summer.

-"The bottom line is vaccination requirements work," a senior administration officials told AFP news agency.
-The official believes the rules will "lead to millions of Americans getting vaccinated, protecting workers, saving lives, strengthening our economy and helping to accelerate our path out of the pandemic."
+"The bottom line is vaccination requirements work," a senior administration official told the AFP news agency.
+The official said the rules will "lead to millions of Americans getting vaccinated, protecting workers, saving lives, strengthening our economy and helping to accelerate our path out of the pandemic."

-Yet, the mandate could face backlash from conservative Republicans.
-A group of Republicans in the Senate, led by Mike Braun of Indiana, are attempting to overturn the rule.
+But the mandate could face backlash from conservative Republicans.
+A group of Republicans in the Senate, led by Mike Braun of Indiana, is attempting to overturn the rule.

 Florida Governor Ron DeSantis, a Republican and ally of former President Donald Trump, is also suing the Biden administration over rules requiring employees of federal contractors.

-The US is expected to ramp up its vaccine rollout in the coming months after the CDC health agency endorsed coronavirus vaccines for children from 5 to 11 years old.
+The US is expected to ramp up its vaccine rollout in the coming months after the CDC health agency endorsed coronavirus vaccines for children from ages 5 to 11.
 The Biden administration has also touted booster shots for adults in recent months to curb infections.

 wd/nm (AP, AFP)